GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 …if you then changed which layer was the default *Reconstruction Tree* layer then the new default would be implicitly connected.
 This is useful if you have a lot of *Reconstructed Geometries* layers open and you want to change the *Reconstruction Tree* layer that they all use without having to reconnect each layer individually.
 In this case you would just need to change the default *Reconstruction Tree* layer.

-On the other hand if you explicitly connect a *Reconstruction Tree* layer then the default is ignored (until you explicitly disconnect it).
+On the other hand if you explicitly connect a [Reconstruction Tree](#reconstruction-tree-layer) layer then the default is ignored (until you explicitly disconnect it).

 ![](screenshots/Layers-ReconstructedGeometries-ConnectedTree.png)

 Note that, in this example, "`Add new connection`" is disabled (and greyed out) since only one *Reconstruction Tree* input connection is allowed.
-You can still have multiple rotation feature collections as input to a *Reconstruction Tree* layer though.
+You can still have multiple rotation feature collections as input to a [Reconstruction Tree](#reconstruction-tree-layer) layer though.

 `Set VGP visibility` displays a dialog to specify how Virtual Geomagnetic Pole (VGP) features are displayed.
 This option only applies to VGP features - for other feature types these settings are ignored.

-`Draw Style Setting` displays a dialog to control the colouring of features
+`Draw Style Setting` displays a dialog to control the colouring of features.
+See [Manage Colouring](/docs/user-manual/Controlling_View/#5-manage-colouring) for more information.

 The `Filled polygons` check box can be selected to colour fill features containing polygon geometries.
 Currently the colour of each filled polygon will be the same as the polygon outline colour (ie, same colour as unfilled polygons).